 To ensure that the school provides high quality teaching, a rigorous Professional Development system is in place.
-Teaching staff are observed as part of this process and Department Learning Reviews as well as during more informal learning walks.
+Teaching staff are observed as part of this process during learning walks.
 A comprehensive CPD programme is also provided, which includes a focus on teaching students with SEND needs.
 Part of the training given to staff new to the school and to new middle leaders also involves sessions of teaching those with SEND needs.